5 Segmentation

 5. There isn’t anything there

-If you are working as a consultant, you will find something.
+If you are working as a consultant, you are going to find something.
 You have to find something.
-If you are working at the club, I would keep the following statement in mind:
+If you are working at the club I would keep this simple sentence in mind:

 The worst thing that can happen with a data-science project is that you think you found something and deploy a solution that isn’t valid.

-You may not only be actively harming your organization but also reducing the credibility of analytics.
+In that case you may be actively harming your organization, but you are also reducing the credibility of analytics.
 It’s OK if you can’t find something.
+First, do no harm.
 Scale can also be a problem.
 How much do you think the incremental value of your work is worth?
-Are models built around some consumer behavior going to maximize your ticket revenue potential?
+Are models built around some sort of consumer behavior going to maximize your ticket revenue potential?

 This chapter will cover building a segmentation scheme from raw data.
 These projects can become complex.
 We’ll also look at a few different ways of accomplishing your goal.
-Perhaps you need a simple way to differentiate between two groups.
-You may need full-scale psychographic profiles.
-We’ll cover the basics of how some of these products are delivered.
-You’ll understand the root of how a segmentation scheme is produced in practice.
+Perhaps you just need a simple way to differentiate between two groups.
+Maybe you need full-scale psychographic profiles.
+We’ll cover the basics on how some of these products are delivered.
+You’ll come away understanding the root of how a segmentation scheme is produced in practice.
 While we only cover a portion of the variety, you’ll be able to identify how a consultant would put together one of these frameworks and build your own.

 5.1 Building a segmentation scheme

-Our example will be based on demographic and qualitative data from a survey.
+Our example is going to be based on demographic data and qualitative data taken from a survey.
 Our goal is to leverage a simple scheme that does a reasonable job of explaining who purchases tickets and why they purchase them.
-While our groups are based on demographics (for discoverability), we are looking for exploitable differences in behavior.
+While our groups are based on demographics (for discoverability), we are actually looking for exploitable differences in behavior.
 For this project to be successful, we need to follow four rules:

 1. Understand the difference between segments and market structure.
 Groups that do not differ in behavior may not be segments.

-2. We must be able to distinguish segments and appeal to them selectively through products or channels.
+2. We must be able to distinguish segments and appeal to them selectively through product or channel.

 3. Validating these segments will require constant experimentation.
-We will have to be willing and capable of experimenting with this data.
+We are going to have to be willing and capable of experimenting on this data.

 4. Sales and Marketing leadership must support and remain involved with segmentation.

 Sometimes segmentation schemes can be too diffuse.
-For instance, people-with-necks would not be a helpful segment.
-That covers a large swath of humans.
+For instance people-with-nipples.
+That covers a pretty large swath of humans.
 Other segmentation schemes can be irrelevant to the problem.
-If you sell dog food, women with red hair may not be a relevant segment.
+If you are selling dog-food, women with red hair may not be a relevant segment.
 They can also be too diffuse and irrelevant.
 An example here might be people with brown eyes.

-• A demographic segmentation derived from data from a third party.
+• A demographic segmentation derived from data collected from a third party.

 • A set of behavioral archetypes derived from survey responses.